Dating coach: Dating seminars

 Dating seminars are taught by coaches working for commercial dating companies.
 In these seminars, coaches teach participants to meet romantic partners.
 Sometimes dating coaches take the clients out in public to help the clients approach and seduce women.
 This method of teaching is heavily linked to the seduction community and the companies which cater to it.
 Most times, dating coaches introduce dating techniques like approaching in the crowd, non-verbal body signal interpretation, and transparency in interpersonal communicative acts.

 Different dating seminars can take vastly different approaches to the subject.
 Christian dating seminars, for example, may stress differences between love and lust and knowing one's own self-worth.
 Muslim dating seminars may also deal with how to find a mate without compromising religious principles.

 Stigma

-Dating coaching is often stigmatised.
-A number of people believe that teaching romance is demeaning and unethical, while others believe it is impossible.
-These critics acknowledge that most people seek romantic advice, but argue that professional romantic coaching differs from amateur advice in scope and context.
-Others feel that dating presents challenges unsuited to amateur intervention, and that chaotic dating norms and mixed social messages necessitate some form of instruction.
+Some feel that dating presents challenges unsuited to amateur intervention, and that chaotic dating norms and mixed social messages necessitate some form of instruction.
 Further, they feel that personal romantic barriers differ from other sorts of personal barriers so that coaching can be uniquely fruitful.
 Moreover, some argue that changing social norms have been particularly challenging for men.
 Because a number of economic and social obstacles to relationship dissolution have been eroded, sex appeal and relationship smarts may be necessary to compensate for devalued traditional traits, such as a strong work ethic or good and stable income.

 There is evidence that the stigma against dating coaches is weakening.
-Both the film Hitch (featuring Will Smith) and the reality TV show The Pick-up Artist indicate a growing awareness of the presence of dating coaches in society and their function.
-They could be consciously or subconsciously using women for entertainment purposes.